 - Relative Efficiency

 These are the five important Engine efficiencies which determine the overall Efficiency of the Engine.
+Along with these efficiencies, we do have other performance parameters also.
+Those are listed below.

 Engine Performance Parameters